davidesner/connection-docs/components/development-branches/tables/in-branch.md

 *Note: There is only one storage in your project, development buckets are created with a prefixed name, but are stored along normal buckets and are visible in production as well as in branch.
 You can see all buckets from all development branches in production.*

-Let's run the transformation again.
+Let's get back to our transformation and run it again.
 What do you think will happen?

 If you thought it will use the `bitcoin_prices` table from your branch as input, you were right.